originbx-oasis/originbx-attributes-api/README.md

-# originbx-attributes-api
+# README

-originbx-attributes-api is an [OASIS Open Project](https://oasis-open-projects.org/) for managing the list of attributes
+The originbx-attributes-api is an part of the work for the [OriginBX OASIS Open Project](https://originbx-oasis.org/) for managing the list of attributes for cross border tax and trade attestations.

 ## Getting Started